Last updated: May 2026 · Written from 18 months of hands-on experience — from a root-rotted Brasil to a thriving collection of four.

 - Position in bright, indirect light

-- Change water every 3-5 days
+- Change the water every 3–5 days

 - Wait 2–4 weeks for roots to develop